 American Sign Language interpretation can be arranged by the Mansion for any guided tour.
 Please call the Mansion at 217-782-6450 or send an e-mail to us two weeks in advance of your visit.

-All visitors over the age of 16 must bring a government- or school-issued, valid photo ID or passport to gain entry to the Mansion grounds.
-Please inform one of our team members if your group needs any special assistance or accommodations surrounding this requirement.
+All visitors over the age of 18 must bring a government- or school-issued, valid photo ID or passport to gain entry to the Mansion grounds.

 Map of Location of the Governor's Mansion